-In Recovery Mode, the Mac runs a special sort of recovery environment.
-This allows you to use Disk Utility to wipe your entire drive or repartition it.
+In Recovery Mode, macOS runs a special sort of recovery environment.
+This allows you to use Disk Utility to wipe your entire drive—or repartition it.

 Partition Drives and Format Partitions

-Disk Utility shows internal drives, connected external drives (like USB drives), and special image files (DMG files) you can mount and access as drives.
+Disk Utility shows internal drives and connected external drives (like USB drives), as well as special image files (DMG files) that you can mount and access as drives.

-To manage your partitions, click a parent drive and select the Partition heading.
-You can adjust the partitioning layout scheme, resize partitions, delete partitions, create partitions, rename partitions, and reformat them with a different file system from here.
+To manage your partitions, click a parent drive and select the “Partition” heading.
+You can adjust the partitioning layout scheme here.
+You can also resize, delete, create, rename, and reformat partitions.

 Secure-Erase a Partition or Drive

-Note that this feature will only be useful on mechanical drives, as you shouldn’t be able to recover deleted data from a mechanical hard drive.
-Don’t perform a secure erase on a solid-state drive, such as the ones built into modern Mac Books — that’ll just wear down the drive for no advantage.
+Note that this feature will only be useful on mechanical drives, as you shouldn’t be able to recover deleted data from a solid state drive.
+Don’t perform a secure erase on a solid-state drive, such as the ones built into modern Mac Books—that will just wear down the drive for no advantage.
 Performing the “fastest” erase of the internal drive from recovery mode will erase everything.